Biblical words matter.

 We see this lack of clarity concerning demonic possession of houses or objects, or the fearsome notion that demons are hiding under our beds.
 These phrases are tossed about, but the biblical account of possession and/or influence is far removed from today's interpretation.
 If we truly hold Scripture as the plumbline of truth and authority, then where is possession or influence by a demonic spirit attributed to anything other than living beings?

 The claims of demonic possession or influence should never be treated lightly.
 Accusations of spiritual strongholds must be approached with theological clarity and evidence consistent with scripture.
 Exaggerations nested in heightened emotion or subjective impressions often distort the truth and do more harm than good.
-We must always remember that while Satan’s influence has been granted to the fallen world, he has limited reach (1 John 5:19).
+We must always remember that while the sphere of Satan’s influence has been granted upon a fallen world, he has limited reach (1 John 5:19).
 There's a categorical distinction between his influence on a fallen world and his influence on the "Body of Christ."
 Temptation and possession are not the same.
 If we fail to recognise these distinctions, we risk allowing speculative assertions to speak more loudly than the Word of God.

 In reality, we all live in the proximity of evil, and everyone is susceptible to temptations via their own sinful proclivities.
 Our flaws—be they temperament, gifts, or strengths— are susceptible to the influence of demonic forces.
 Even Peter, one of Christ’s closest disciples, was rebuked by Jesus with the stern words, “Get behind me, Satan” (Matt.
 16:23).
 Peter was not demon-possessed; rather, his human reasoning had become the temporary mouthpiece of satanic influence.
 This illustrates a critical biblical point: demonic influence can manifest through thought and speech, yet this is categorically distinct from possession.